AnkiTools/AnkiSharp/README.md

 - Add more fields to the cards :ok_hand:
 - Possibility to change the card's CSS :ok_hand:
-- Being able to show what's on the front and on the back of the card :zzz:
+- Being able to show what's on the front and on the back of the card :ok_hand:
 - Generate audio with synthetizer or other tools?
 (Need to be careful about different languages) :zzz: